 19. Goose The Market

-Goose The Market is among the cool things you have to do in Indiana if you’re a meat-lover.
+Goose The Market is among the cool things to do in Indiana if you’re a meat-lover.

 They offer fresh deli meat and produce, as well as platters that you can bring home to cook for yourself.